swiftlang/swift-evolution/proposals/NNNN-async-function-isolation.md

    actor is not required.
 3. This approach cuts off the future direction of allowing `@execution(concurrent)` on synchronous functions.

+### Use "isolation" terminology instead of "execution"

+One other possibility is to use isolation terminology instead of `@execution` for the syntax.
+This direction does not accomplish goal 1. in the previous section to have a consistent meaning for `nonisolated` across synchronous and async functions.
+If the attribute were spelled `@isolated(caller)` and `@isolated(concurrent)`, presumably that attribute would not work together with `nonisolated`; it would instead be an alternative kind of actor isolation.

+Having `@execution(caller)` as an attribute that is used together with `nonisolated` leads to a simpler programming model because after the upcoming feature is enabled, programmers will simply write `nonisolated` on an `async` function in the same way that `nonisolated` is applied to synchronous functions.
+If we choose a different form of isolation like `@isolated(caller)`, programmers have to learn a separate syntax for `async` functions that accomplishes the same effect as a `nonisolated` synchronous function.

 ### Don't introduce a type attribute for `@execution`